 Streamlining vendor credentialing compliance is essential to commercial execution.
-It's a strategic imperative that helps ensure smoother facility access, accelerates service readiness, and in coordination with order-to-cash automation supports consistent cash flow.
+It's a strategic imperative that helps ensure smoother facility access, accelerates service readiness, and in coordination with order-to-cash automation, supports consistent cash flow.

 At the same time, the value of process automation across the healthcare supply chain is exponential, with quantitative and qualitative impacts that don't stop with suppliers.
 Ordering and billing inaccuracies and delays caused by manual processes or gaps in automation can lead to a poor customer experience that may influence future buying decisions.
 Complete order-to-cash automation speeds up payments, giving suppliers more cash on hand to invest in strategic growth initiatives and innovative products to improve patient outcomes.
-These opportunities reveal the importance of proactive strategies around optimization in driving healthcare supply chain resiliency.
-Although survey respondents acknowledged recognition of the substantial financial and operational impacts from technological investments, progress remains slow.